About Ocular Brachytherapy

 During your ocular brachytherapy

 While the plaque is in place, your eye may feel scratchy.
 You may also feel like there’s something in your eye.
 Most people don’t feel that the plaque is painful.
-If you do have pain, your doctor will give you medication to make you comfortable.
+If you do have pain, your doctor will give you medicine to make you comfortable.

 The plaque is designed so the radioactive seeds are on the inside, facing your eye, and the gold sheet is on the outside.
 This limits the amount of radiation that reaches the space around you.
 However, you’ll be on radiation precautions while the plaque is in place.
 For more information, read “Radiation safety precautions.”